Classic Cars as Investment: What the Hagerty Index Says About 2025 Returns

 The Hagerty Market Rating

 This composite index measures overall collector car market activity using data from auctions, private sales, and insured values.
-The rating considers both price movements and transaction volume, providing a holistic view of market health.
+The rating considers both price movements and transaction volume, giving you a real picture of market health rather than just headline numbers.

 Hagerty Price Guide

+Probably should have led with this section, honestly.
 The valuation guide covers thousands of collector vehicles across four condition grades.
-Values derive from actual transactions rather than asking prices, making them more reliable than marketplace listings.
+Values come from actual transactions rather than asking prices—making them far more reliable than what you see on marketplace listings.

 Hagerty Bull Market List